 Credit Versus Debit Transactions

 Historically in the United States, debit card transactions have been PIN based and credit card transactions have been signature based.
 Today, however, most of the major credit card companies including Visa and Mastercard allow their networks to be used for debit as well as credit card transactions.
 As a consumer, you have the option of paying via debit or credit with the same card.
 You can typically choose to sign or enter a PIN at the cash register.

 How to Pay By Credit

 To make sure you're using your card as a credit, look at the Point of Sale or POS machine to see if there is a "credit" option to pay for your purchase.
 Most POS machines will have debit and credit buttons.
 If you can't see the POS machine, ask the sales representative whether or not there is a "Credit Card" option for payment.
-If there is, swipe the magnetic stripe that is on the back of your credit card through the POS machine.
+If there is, swipe the magnetic stripe that is on the back of your credit card through the POS machine or insert the card into the designated slot if it has a chip.
 All you have to do then is sign the credit card receipt to complete your credit card payment.

 Things to Watch Out For

 If you're using your card as a credit card, be sure to keep the "customer copy" of the receipt for your records.
 You will need this to reconcile the transaction with your credit card statement when it arrives at the end of the month.
 Be aware that many locations will only require you to sign for your purchase if the purchase amount is more than $25 and some will not require a signature at all; where a signature is not required, swiping your card should suffice.
 As long as you selected the "credit" option at the point of sale, the transaction will still count with your credit card company as a credit card purchase.